 Another benefit of the sodium found in olive juice is improved muscle control.
 Normal muscle movement, believe it or not, requires a handful of electrolytes and minerals to occur.
 One of those necessary ingredients, if you will, is sodium.

-While not a cure, olive juice can provide the boost of healthy fats your body needs to recover from a high intensity workout or an endurance exercise, especially because it comes from natural sources.
+While not a cure, olive juice from that empty glass jar, can provide the boost of healthy fats your body needs to recover from a high-intensity workout or an endurance exercise, especially because it comes from natural sources.

 3. Healthier hair growth